thinkbridge-thinkschool/thinkschool-AryanBhalerao/README.md

 - Fixed by replacing the N+1 loop with the existing `GetPagedAsync` single query, dropping response time from ~1.27 s to ~7 ms.
 - Contents:
   - QuotesApi
-  - Jaegar.md - Jaeger trace screenshots showing the slow span before and after.
+  - Jaegar.md
-  - KQLQuery.md - KQL query used to identify slow endpoints.
+  - KQLQuery.md
-  - Note.md - explanation of the N+1 pattern and the fix.
+  - Note.md

 #### Piece 2 - Containerize the API
 - Built a Docker image for QuotesApi using `dotnet publish` container support (`ContainerImageName`, `ContainerImageTag`, `ContainerBaseImage` set in csproj).